adhi2k/INVERSE-OF-A-MATRIX/README.md

 ## Program:
 ```
 #Program to find the inverse of a matrix.
-#Developed by: A.Divyadharshini
+#Developed by: Adhithya K
-#RegisterNumber: 220028525
+#RegisterNumber: 2305002001
 import numpy as np
 A=np.array([[2,1,1],[1,1,1],[1,-1,2]])
 B=np.linalg.inv(A)